-- Are fully vaccinated (it has been at least 2 weeks following receipt of the second dose in a 2-dose series (Pfizer or Moderna) or has been at least 2 weeks following receipt of the one dose Johnson & Johnson vaccine)
+- Less than 5 months from vaccination(s) (it has been at least 2 weeks following receipt of the second dose in a 2-dose series (Pfizer or Moderna) or has been at least 2 weeks following receipt of the one dose Johnson & Johnson vaccine)

 - Have remained asymptomatic since the current COVID-19 exposure